-2020 will be a year that we all remember.
-It has brought significant changes to how we interact with each other and technology has played a crucial role in this.
+2020 was a year that we will always remember for a number of reasons.
+It has brought significant changes to how we interact with each other, and technology has played a crucial role in this.
 Businesses have had to embrace collaboration tools to keep projects moving and transition to remote working as seamlessly as possible.

 Slack is one of the many tools that’s been pivotal in this change to remote working.
 It was launched back in 2013 and has seen tremendous growth in users and companies adopting the tool.
 Today, it boasts over 12 million users and is set to continue growing!

-For those of you less familiar with Slack, it’s a recent addition to the wealth of collaboration tools available for teams, businesses and communities.
-The company created a great video to explain its position in the marketplace but in a nutshell it’s goal is to replace siloed communication through email.
+For those of you less familiar with Slack, it is a recent addition to the wealth of collaboration tools available for teams, businesses and communities.
+The company created a great video to explain its position in the marketplace but in a nutshell its goal is to replace siloed communication through email.